 International Business Major

 The International Business Major is designed to provide students with the opportunity to develop multicultural competence alongside one of Drury’s specialized business major (Accounting, Cyber-risk Management, Economics, Finance, Management, or Marketing).
 Upon graduation, students will be able to work with people in different parts of the world and work on multicultural teams.
 They will be able to function and operate ethically in a dynamic and global business environment.

-Declared a major in one of the following areas: Accounting, Cyber-risk Management, Economics, Finance, Management, or Marketing.
+- Declare a major in one of the following areas: Accounting, Cyber-risk Management, Economics, Finance, Management, or Marketing

 - Choose either Semester Abroad or Internship Abroad:

-- Study Abroad: If spending a semester abroad, student with help from their advisor and approval of the dean, will select 12 credits of international business classes and/or international relation classes offered by the host university during that term.
+- Study Abroad: With help from their advisor and approval of the dean, students will select 12 credits of international business classes and/or international relations classes offered by a host university for a semester.
 Student will enroll in MGMT 205: Study Abroad and complete a required Leave of Absence Form and Request for Transfer of Credit Form as appropriate.
-In order for a course to transfer to Drury, student must receive a C or above.
+In order for a course to transfer to Drury, students must earn a C or above.

-- Internship Abroad: If the student is choosing an internship abroad, electives can be selected from the list below at Drury University.
-International students will complete an internship in the United States and enroll in MGMT 482-Internship for International Students.
+- Internship Abroad: International students will complete an internship in the United States and enroll in MGMT 482: Internship for International Students.
 All other students will enroll in MGMT 481: International Internship upon the completion of internship paperwork with Career Planning and Development and study abroad preparations with the Associate Dean for International Programs.

 Additionally, students will complete the following courses at Drury: